Legal Alcohol Limit in Ontario for Driving

 According to the Ontario Ministry of Transportation, impaired driving means “operating a vehicle while your ability to do so has been compromised by the consumption of alcohol, drugs, or a combination of the two”.
 Impaired driving laws don’t just cover driving cars, and trucks, but also off-road vehicles, boats, and snowmobiles.

 Ontario records some of the lowest numbers of cases of impaired driving in the country, alongside Quebec and Manitoba.
-However, alcohol-impaired driving remains to be one of the leading causes of road-related fatalities.
+However, alcohol-impaired driving remains one of the leading causes of road-related fatalities.

 As such, Ontario implements strict impaired driving laws.
 Those who are caught driving while exceeding the maximum blood alcohol level in Ontario can face: